alexvolok/alexvolok.github.io/_posts/2019-12-30-adfv2-rest-api-part3-securing-keyvault.md

 #### Step 1.
 Add a new web activity to a pipeline
  1. Drop a new Web activity and connect it to a “Login”
- 2. Name it “Get Access Token”
+ 2. Rename it “Get Access Token”

  <img src="/assets/images/posts/adf-rest-p4/step2-1.png" alt="Step 2-1" />